Reading time: 25 min

 What is a Reverse Mortgage?

-The reason it is called a “reverse mortgage” is because it operates in reverse of a traditional or forward loan.
-Rather than making monthly payments and the balance going down each month with each payment, borrowers are not required to make any monthly mortgage payments and the balance rises as the interest accrues and is added to the outstanding loan balance.
+It is called a “reverse mortgage” because it operates in reverse of a traditional or forward loan.
+Rather than making monthly payments and the balance going down each month with each payment, borrowers are not required to make any monthly mortgage payments.
+The balance rises as the interest accrues and is added to the outstanding loan balance.
 While no payments are ever required on the loan, borrowers may make a payment at any time in any amount if they so desire.

 Who Qualifies for a Reverse Mortgage?

-Reverse mortgages are available to borrowers age 62 and over for the government insured Home Equity Conversion Mortgage (HECM) and some proprietary or private programs will accept borrowers down to age 60.
-While eligible spouses under the age of 62 can be covered by the terms of the loan, they are not actually borrowers on the HECM reverse mortgage.
+Reverse mortgages are available to borrowers age 62 and over for the government-insured Home Equity Conversion Mortgage (HECM), and some proprietary or private programs will accept borrowers down to age 60.
+While the loan terms can cover eligible spouses under 62, they are not borrowers on the HECM reverse mortgage.

-Eligible non-borrowing spouses who were deemed as such at the time the loan is closed are allowed to remain in the home under the terms of the original mortgage for life, even if the borrowing spouse passes but since they are not a borrower on the loan, do not have the ability to access any money still in the line of credit so all non-borrowing couples should review their circumstances to see if it makes sense for them to refinance the loan in the name of both spouses as soon as each reaches the minimum age for the loan eligibility.
+Eligible non-borrowing spouses who were deemed as such at the time the loan was closed are allowed to remain in the home under the terms of the original mortgage for life, even if the borrowing spouse passes, but since they are not a borrower on the loan, cannot access any money still in the line of credit so all non-borrowing couples should review their circumstances to see if it makes sense for them to refinance the loan in the name of both spouses as soon as each reaches the minimum age for the loan eligibility.

 How are Reverse Mortgages Different from Home Equity Loans?

-The reverse mortgage has greater flexibility than any other loan currently being offered such as equity loans or HELOC’s.
+The reverse mortgage has greater flexibility than other loans, such as equity loans or HELOCs.
 It also requires that borrowers pay FHA (HUD) mortgage insurance on the HECM program.
 A HELOC or Home Equity Line of Credit is a bank product that is relatively inexpensive and quick to obtain.
-However, like most loans, there is a tougher standard to qualify for the loan underwriting and it is not as friendly for seniors on a fixed budget.
+However, like most loans, there is a stricter standard to qualify for the loan, and it is not as friendly for seniors on a fixed budget.

-It is at this time that the lender may no longer allow borrowers to take additional draws from the line of credit and as is the case with senior borrowers especially, their income may have decreased from the time they originally obtained the loan making it even harder to repay it in the remaining term.
-The lender can also freeze, lower the amount available or close the HELOC at any time according to their own discretion.
+At this time, the lender may no longer allow borrowers to take additional draws from the line of credit.
+As with senior borrowers, their income may have decreased from when they originally obtained the loan, making it even harder to repay in the remaining term.
+The lender can also freeze, lower the amount available or close the HELOC at any time according to their discretion.

-The reverse mortgage is also available as a line of credit, but the line is guaranteed by HUD.
+The reverse mortgage is also available as a line of credit, but HUD guarantees the line.
 The lender cannot lower or close it at will.
-In fact, the line of credit grows on the unused portion monthly and borrowers can receive more funds available later when needed rather than less at the lender’s discretion.
+The line of credit grows on the unused portion monthly, and borrowers can receive more funds available later when needed rather than less at the lender’s discretion.

 How Much Can You Get From a Reverse Mortgage?

-Because the borrower is never required to make a mortgage payment while living in the home, the older the borrower is, the more money the calculation will allow as a percentage of the value of the home.
+Because the borrower is never required to make a mortgage payment while living in the home, the older the borrower is, the more money the calculation will allow as a percentage of the home’s value.
 After all, since the loan allows the borrower to make no periodic payments and the interest is accruing, it stands to reason a 62-year-old borrower can accrue more interest in a lifetime than an 87-year-old borrower.

 HUD’s calculations take this into account using actuarial tables for life expectancies.
-And it would also be true that a loan at 4% can accrue more interest than a loan at 3% so the calculator would also take these differences into account.
+And it would also be true that a loan at 4% can accrue more interest than a loan at 3%, so the calculator would also consider these differences.
 (You can download a copy of these tables here.)
-Finally, HUD has a maximum lending limit they use to limit their risk that is currently $1,089,300.
+Finally, HUD has a maximum lending limit they use to limit their risk, which is currently $1,089,300.

-This does not mean that you cannot get a reverse mortgage on a home valued over $1,089,300, but you stop receiving additional benefits at this limit.
-The same age borrower with a home worth $1,089,300 would receive the same benefit or loan as a borrower with a home valued at $1,500,000.
-If the home is worth considerably more than HUD’s maximum, the proprietary programs (often also referred to as Jumbo Reverse Mortgages) are sometimes a better fit for those borrowers.
+This does not mean you cannot get a reverse mortgage on a home valued over $1,089,300, but you stop receiving additional benefits at this limit.
+The same-age borrower with a home worth $1,089,300 would receive the same benefit or loan as a borrower with a home valued at $1,500,000.
+Suppose the home is worth considerably more than HUD’s maximum.
+In that case, the proprietary programs (often called Jumbo Reverse Mortgages) are sometimes a better fit for those borrowers.

-Try our reverse mortgage calculator which is free, requires very little information and no obligation to see how much you could expect to receive from the loan for your circumstances.
+Try our free reverse mortgage calculator, which requires very little information and is not obligated to see how much you could expect to receive from the loan for your circumstances.

 How is HUD Involved in Reverse Mortgages?

-There are two parties involved in every mortgage transaction – a lender and a borrower.
+Two parties are involved in every mortgage transaction – a lender and a borrower.
 That is also true with a reverse mortgage.
-But in addition to a reverse mortgage lender, the government is involved in every transaction because HUD will insure the loan and so there are steps the lender must follow to be certain that the loan meets HUD requirements.
+But in addition to a reverse mortgage lender, the government is involved in every transaction because HUD will insure the loan.
+So there are steps the lender must follow to be sure that the loan meets HUD requirements.
 To be a lender for a HECM loan, the lender must be approved by HUD.

 HUD will require every borrower to attend counseling with a HUD-Approved counselor.
-They will assign a HUD Case Number that will control the origination of the loan.
-The appraisal cannot be completed until it is delivered from the appraiser to the HUD EAD (Electronic Appraisal Delivery) Portal at which time HUD reviews each appraisal and determines if another appraisal will be required.
+They will assign a HUD Case Number to control the loan’s origination.
+Currently, HUD reviews each appraisal and determines if another appraisal will be required.
+The appraisal can only be completed once it is delivered from the appraiser to the HUD EAD (Electronic Appraisal Delivery) Portal.

-In fact, lenders may not give approvals to borrowers under the terms of the program until after they have received appraisal clearance through the HUD EAD.
+Lenders may only give approvals to borrowers under the program’s terms after receiving appraisal clearance through the HUD EAD.
 Then the lender will deliver certain documents to HUD for insuring the loan after the loan closes.

-Each set of legal documents that borrowers sign states that the lender may call the loan due and payable if HUD does not insure the loan within 9 months, so it is very important that if your lender contacts you and requests something needed for insurance that you assist them (and another document in the package that you sign says you agree to do so).
+Each set of legal documents that borrowers sign states that the lender may call the loan due and payable if HUD does not insure the loan within 9 months, so it is critical that if your lender contacts you and requests something needed for insurance, you assist them (and another document in the package that you sign says you agree to do so).